Interpreting GFlowNets for Drug Discovery: What probes can and cannot show: Sparse Autoencoder Analysis

 \subsection{Reward Prediction Performance}

-Because the relationship between factors and properties might not be purely linear, a small neural net can capture this nonlinearity, giving a more faithful estimate of how well the latent space encodes that property.
-If R$^2$ is high for physicochemical properties, it means the model’s embedding space is chemically grounded and not random.
+Because the relationship between factors and properties might not be purely linear, a three-layer MLP predictor can capture this nonlinearity, giving a more faithful estimate of how well the latent space encodes that property.
+A high $R^2$ shows that these properties are accessible from the compressed representation.
+It does not establish that this structure was acquired through policy training; the untrained-network control (Section~\ref{sec:randomnet}) indicates that much of the decodability is architecture-driven.